section-engineering-education/engineering-education/content/articles/getting-started-with-hookstate/index.md

 In an extensive application, keeping track of the global state while avoiding `prop` drilling can be difficult.
 That is where state management libraries come in.

-Unlike [redux](https://react-redux.js.org) which uses reducers, dispatch, and actions which can sometimes be confusing, the Hookstate library takes the concept of state in React to a new level.
+Unlike [redux](https://react-redux.js.org) which uses reducers, dispatch, and actions that can sometimes be confusing, the Hookstate library takes the concept of state in React to a new level.

 The Hookstate library wraps the idea of the declarative React `useState` to a global version and extends it with extra features.